sanantoniochili/nanoSurface_Evaluation/README.md

 ## regression.py

 Code to evaluate the result of machine learning algorithms which predict the parameters of the surface production.
 Input is file with feature vectors of the N Gram Graphs mentioned above along with the true values of the parameters.
+Using SKlearn library implementations for linear, ridge and lasso regression with cross validation.

 [INPUT]